 Enhance your skills as an educator to help shape lives by earning a master’s degree in education.

-Learn to respond effectively to your students’ diverse learning needs and provide authentic, differentiated learning experiences that help students master the multidimensional skills required for success in the 21st century.
-Apply evidence-based and reflective practices to make informed decisions that will positively impact student learning.
-Design standards-based curriculum, instruction, and assessment that will help ensure all students learn and achieve at the highest levels possible.
+In this specialization, you’ll learn to respond effectively to your students’ diverse learning needs.
+Prepare to provide authentic, differentiated learning experiences that help children master the skills required for success in the 21st century.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.